mschrader15/personal-roam-website/README.md

 ```

 Next, it is important to understand the per-page configuration, outlined [here](https://github.com/dvargas92495/generate-roam-site#per-page-configuration).

 As an example, here is a my **Personal Projects** page.
 Including [[Blog Post]] on the page means that it will be converted to HTML, per my **Filter** setting.
+I can include a query under the [[roam/js/static-site/ignore]], and it won't render on the website.

 ![](/my_projects.png)

+## Step 2 - Creating a Repository for your Personal Website and adding the Github Secrets required

+There are different ways to use [generate-roam-site](https://github.com/dvargas92495/generate-roam-site), but if you want to use Netlify to host your site (what I am doing), you need to create a Github repository for your site.
+Once integrated, Netflify will then automatically build your site on any push to the linked repository.

+Once a repository for your site has been created, you need to add 3 different Github secrets.
+The process is explained in the [Github docs](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)

+The secrets should correspond to the three inputs explained [here](https://github.com/dvargas92495/generate-roam-site-action#inputs).
+I went with the all-caps naming convention, so if you want to copy my Github Action 1:1 (Step 3) you will need to do the same:
+### ``